 AirPOS (airpointofsale.com) is a POS system provider headquartered in Northern Ireland.
-The company’s mobile software works for Windows and Android devices, with an iPad point-of-sale system in the works.
+The company’s mobile software works for iPads, Windows devices, and Android devices.
 AirPOS offers an offline mode, hardware compatibility, inventory management, customer profiling, parked sales, discounts, customizable receipts, and on-the-spot refunds.
 The free version of AirPOS does not come with integrated credit card processing but its Advanced and Multi-Channel service tiers do include attached merchant accounts.
 All versions of AirPOS are available for a 30-day trial with no commitment.
 CardPaymentOptions.com does not currently have a review for AirPOS, and the BBB does not appear to keep records on the company at this time.

 Based in Waukesha, Wisconsin, Hummingbird POS (hummingbirdpos.com) is a POS system optimized for the restaurant industry.
 The service is available for iPad and Android devices, and it provides wireless ticketing, reporting, a messaging system, seat management, wireless printing, custom menus, and forced modifiers.
 The Hummingbird POS comes with a payment gateway through MercuryGate, USA ePay, or TGate, but a merchant can integrate his or her own merchant account with the service for a cost of $250.
 Hummingbird’s software is currently available for $50/month, and the company also sells hardware that is compatible with Android and iPad tablets.
 CardPaymentOptions.com has not yet reviewed Hummingbird POS, but the BBB currently awards the company an “A-” rating.